When you sign up for student loans, many lenders will encourage you to have your parents co-sign the loan.

 For years, this site has been skeptical about these co-signer relief programs.

 For starters, most lenders are vague about the precise requirements to secure a release, but most do require a credit check.
-Sadly, the details are normally few and far between.
+Sadly, the details are usually few and far between.

 With a co-signer, if the son falls behind on his loans or loses his job, they can still collect from mom.
 Without the co-signer, they may be out of luck.
 As a result, it is pretty apparent that lenders have every reason to advertise a co-signer release program, but every reason to deny people who apply for said release program.